 BILS offers bioinformatics consultation on short- as well as long-term basis.
-Up to 80 hours of consultation will be provided for free to users having these needs.
-Extra support exceeding these limits can be provided on a subsidised self-cost basis (currently SEK 2000/day).
+Up to 40 hours of consultation will be provided for free to users having these needs.
+Extra support exceeding these limits can be provided on a subsidised self-cost basis (from Jan 1st 2016 SEK 3000/day).
 Ideally we aim at having BILS functions well correlated with user needs, but we realise that there will be bottlenecks from time to time.

 For short questions and advice, we recommend using the site http://biosupport.se if possible.
 All questions posed there will be read by bioinformaticians at BILS as well as at WABI and UPPNEX.
 Furthermore, having the Q&A in a public forum reduces duplication of efforts.

 The best way to request support is to use our support form.

 You can also contact us by sending an e-mail to email@example.com.
 Please include: